-The Standard Procedure Rules are closely based on the UNCITRAL Arbitration Rules (2010) and shall apply to the conduct of an arbitration under the Association's Rules, unless the parties agree to vary these Rules or to adopt the Restricted Representation Arbitration Rules (formerly the Summary Procedure Rules).
+The Standard Procedure Rules are closely based on the UNCITRAL Arbitration Rules (2010) and shall apply to the conduct of an arbitration under the Association's Rules, unless the parties agree in writing to vary these Rules or to adopt the Restricted Representation Arbitration Rules (formerly the Summary Procedure Rules).

 These Rules provide for ad hoc arbitration based on the UNCITRAL Arbitration Rules (2010), with the Association of Arbitrators (Southern Africa) assuming the role of the parties' chosen appointing authority.
-Certain changes and additions have been made to facilitate the application of the Rules in the context of current arbitration legislation in Southern Africa.
+Certain changes and additions have been made to facilitate the application of the Rules in the context of current arbitration legislation in Southern Africa, including provision for a contract-in right of appeal.